learn-co-curriculum/react-hooks-tdd-writing-integration-tests-lab/README.md

 the tests to pass.
 We recommend completing all the requirements for the delete button first, then moving on to the done button.

-Once you are done, you can compare your code to the solution branch.
+Once you are finished, you can compare your code to the solution branch.

 ## Getting Started